ananya343B/pes_asic_class/README.md

 Here's how it functions:

-D Input: The current state of the flip-flop is determined by the value at the D input.
+The current state of the flip-flop is determined by the value at the D input.
 If the D input is HIGH (1), the flip-flop will store the value 1.
 If the D input is LOW (0), the flip-flop will store the value 0.

-Asynchronous Reset (R): This input allows you to reset the flip-flop's state independently of the clock signal.
+Asynchronous Reset (R) input allows you to reset the flip-flop's state independently of the clock signal.
 When the reset input is activated (typically by making it LOW), the flip-flop's output is forced to a known state.
 If the reset input is HIGH, the reset function is inactive.

-Clock (C): The clock input synchronizes the update of the flip-flop's output.
+The clock input synchronizes the update of the flip-flop's output.
 The flip-flop's state is only updated when a rising or falling edge of the clock signal occurs, depending on the type of flip-flop.

 </details>